David Kelly, P.Eng

 Krista Crawford joined SkyFire Energy in accounting in May of 2014.
-Krista has a Bachelor of Science in Biology from the University of Alberta (2010) and is currently pursuing her CPA designation.
+Krista has a Bachelor of Science in Biology from the University of Alberta (2010) and has also obtained her CPA designation.
 Krista is thrilled to be contributing to an industry that provides clean, sustainable energy and is excited about the great potential solar energy brings to Western Canada.

 PV Systems Designer

 Tung Nguyen joined SkyFire Energy as a PV Systems Designer in 2014.
 Tung has an Electrical Engineering degree from HCMC University of Technology as well as 10 years of experience in electricity distribution and transmission networks, solar PV system design and industrial project management.
 Prior to joining SkyFire, Tung managed the design team at Cenergy Power USA and worked on many utility scale and commercial solar PV projects in the US.

 Katie Prall joined SkyFire Energy as an Administrative Assistant in September of 2015.
 Over the years, Katie has built her career in a variety of roles and industries.
 Prior to joining SkyFire Energy, Katie was an administrative professional at a real estate company.
 As an advocate for the environment, Katie is delighted to be involved with a company that contributes towards renewable energy growth in the province.